Spyker Cars: Saab bankruptcy

-On 16 April 2012, a meeting on Saab's bankruptcy was held at the District Court of Vänersborg.
-The official receivers in charge of the Saab liquidation valued the assets at US$500m and the debt at US$2,000m.
-After subtracting the value of the assets, Saab leaves a debt of US$1,500m.

-Saab was eventually sold in June 2012 to a Chinese-Swedish investment group called National Electric Vehicle Sweden (NEVS).
+On 16 April 2012, a meeting regarding Saab's bankruptcy was held at the District Court of Vänersborg.
+The official receivers in charge of the Saab liquidation valued its assets and debt at US$500 million and US$2 billion, respectively, leaving it with a debt of US$1.5 billion.
+In June 2012 the company was sold to the Chinese-Swedish investment group National Electric Vehicle Sweden (NEVS), after which Swedish Automotive N.V. was renamed Spyker N.V.